AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ```

-## Retrieve details of recommended servers
+## Retrieve the details of recommended servers

-For now, this method retrieves the detailed information of five servers that are last created.
+This method currently retrieves the detailed information of five servers that are last created.

 ### HTTP request